yamiou/astra/docs/index.rst

 =============
 Perhaps the most powerful feature of the |sdkname| SDK is its plugin layer.
 Plugins afford advanced developers a method to extend the SDK's functionality with the same consistency and level of support as the rest of the platform.
 In fact, all of the "stock" stream types included with the SDK are actually supported through plugins themselves.

 Plugins aren't limited to adding additional stream type support, though.
-Imagine adding support to address a network of sensors through the same consistent API as a single sensor.
+Imagine adding support to address a network of sensors through the same consistent API as a single streamSet.
 The possibilities are truly innumerable, and will allow exciting first and third party additions as the SDK matures.

 ..
 Indices and tables
    ==================